science-nature/DAPPER/README.md

 and makes it easy to adapt and extend.
 In summary, it is well suited for teaching and fundamental DA research.

-In a trade-off with the above advantages, DAPPER makes some sacrifices of efficiency and flexibility (generality).
+**Cons:** In a trade-off with the above advantages, DAPPER makes some sacrifices of efficiency and flexibility (generality).
 I.e. it is not designed for the assimilation of real data in operational models (e.g. WRF).

+**Getting started:** Read, run, and understand the scripts `example_{1,2,3}.py`.
-A good place to start is with the scripts `example_{1,2,3}.py` (there is no unified documentation, but the code is reasonably well commented, including docstrings).
+There is no unified documentation, but the code is reasonably well commented, including docstrings.
 Alternatively, see the `tutorials` folder for an intro to DA.